-I’ll admit I love baby keepsake crafts.
+I’ll admit it, I love baby keepsake crafts.
 My baby is 19 months now and since she was 6 weeks old I’ve been try new keepsake crafts.
-They are only little for a little while and I always want to look back and see how little she really was.
-These also make great gifts for loved ones.
+They are only little for a little while.
+I want to have as many keepsakes as I can to look back on and remember how little she really was.
+These also make great gifts to loved ones from your little one.

 You Are My Sunshine Craft

 In no way am I a good painter.
 I love doing crafts but often times they do not come out how I initially pictured them.
-I come to believe that is part of the charm.
-Canvas was on sale at Michael’s so I decided to try this craft I was on Pinterest.
+I have come to belief that, that is part of the charm.
+Canvases were on sale at Michael’s (arts and craft store) so I decided to try this craft I saw on Pinterest.

 Step 1: Paint a sun at the bottom of the canvas.